 Fronting the open Atlantic, Rehoboth Beach was founded in the 1870s when church groups bought beachfront land, established the town, and extended a railroad line south from Lewes.
 The highway frontage along Hwy-1 is over-full of franchise food and factory outlet malls, but the heart of town along Rehoboth Avenue is the place to go.
-With its summer-only but very lively Sputnik-era Funland Amusement Park (302/227-1921, open May-Sept., hours vary), where the attractions include bumper cars, a nighttime haunted house, and a tidy boardwalk running along the broad beach, Rehoboth has somehow retained a small-town feel despite the many thousands of bureaucrats and power brokers who descend upon the place during the summer, escaping the sweltering heat of Washington, D.C.
+With its summer-only but lively Sputnik-era Funland Amusement Park (302/227-1921, hours vary May-Sept.), where the attractions include bumper cars, a nighttime haunted house, and a tidy boardwalk running along the broad beach, Rehoboth has somehow retained a small-town feel despite the many thousands of bureaucrats and power brokers who descend on the place during the summer, escaping the sweltering heat of Washington DC.

-The D.C. connection helps explain the town’s profusion of very good (and some very expensive) restaurants.
-Lining the main drag are casual, kid-friendly places like Dogfish Head (320 Rehoboth Ave., 302/226-2739), which has great food and killer beers in Delaware’s oldest microbrewery.
-More grown-up palates will be drawn to the gourmet places a block south, like the eclectic, Mediterranean-inspired and unfailingly yummy Espuma (28 Wilmington Ave., 302/227-4199), which fills an old beach house.
-There are also the more mainstream delights of Thrasher’s French Fries and sundry beer-and-burger stands along the boardwalk.
+The DC connection helps explain the town’s profusion of good (and some expensive) restaurants.
+Lining the main drag are casual, kid-friendly places like Dogfish Head Brewings & Eats (320 Rehoboth Ave., 302/226-2739), which has great food and killer beers in Delaware’s oldest brewpub.
+There are also the traditional delights of Thrasher’s French Fries and sundry beer-and-burger joints along the boardwalk.

-Places to stay include some quaint old B&Bs and a barrage of highway chain motels, plus local ones like the Beach View (6 Wilmington Ave., 302/227-2999, $79 and up), on the boardwalk.
+Places to stay include some quaint old B&Bs and a barrage of highway chain motels, plus local ones like the Beach View Hotel (6 Wilmington Ave., 302/227-2999, $97 and up), on the boardwalk.